KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 <img src="/img/Strings__Notes.svg" alt="StringNotes" />

 I put in fairly exhaustive efforts somehow balance the midi files since there were fewer of those compositions but their size was on average so much bigger than the chorale files.
 I wanted to start by taking each of the string quartet files and chopping them up into 20 measure sequences.
-This lended itself to hours and hours which turned into months of banging my head against the wall.
-I ended up pushing a couple contriubtions to the MIT maintained package music21 but was experiencing a lot of issues.
-Mainly that notes with complex subdivisions would end up ringing forever when writing the music 'streams' to midi and by the end of the sequences there would often be 5-10 notes with endless durations making for a dissonant and noisy files.
-I also tried using pretty-midi which appeared to note produce any noticeable issues with note complexity but was evidentally producing a number of files that would cause errors for some reason mid-train.
-I successfully trained over 100 of the chopped files but ended up abandoning that approach because the cleaning process was creating issues and the test accuracy was also not very good with this approach compared to using the full files.
+This lent itself to hours and hours which turned into months of banging my head against the wall.
+I ended up pushing a couple contributions to the MIT maintained package music21 but was experiencing a lot of issues.
+Mainly that notes with complex subdivisions would end up ringing forever when writing the music 'streams' to midi and by the end of the sequences there would often be 5-10 notes with endless durations making for dissonant and noisy files.
+I also tried using pretty-midi which appeared to note produce any noticeable issues with note complexity but was evidently producing many files that would cause errors for some reason mid-train.
+I successfully trained over 100 of the chopped files but ended up abandoning that approach because the cleaning process because I was only getting testing accuracy scores of roughly 60% whereas using the full files yielded an average test accuracy score of roughly 83%.

 # Training the model